guilhermemarson/udacity/ames_house_prices/documentation/report.md

+﻿
 # Machine Learning Engineer Nanodegree
 ## Capstone Project
 Guilherme Augusto Kater Marson
 September 26st, 2018

 ## I. Definition
 This project will define a model to better evaluate the sell price of houses in Ames, Iowa.
-The data can be found here.
+The data can be found [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).
 It’s important to mention that this dataset is part of a Kaggle competition, so it will be simple to compare the model performance to other model’s performance.

 ### Project Overview
 There are three values for any home on the market: What the seller thinks it’s worth, what the buyer thinks it’s worth and what a professional appraiser will think it’s worth.
 The seller wants as much money as possible for his house.
 The buyer wants to pay as low as possible and the professional appraiser will gather some data from the house, together with his background experience to come with a price.